 - Admission of international students: please visit this page.

-For further practical information you can contact the students’ career office: read more here
+For further practical information you can contact the Economics teaching and students’ services unit: read more here

 For application calls for study grants, accommodation and dining facilities, visit the website (in Italian) of ESU.
 All students can apply for ESU scholarships; for details visit this page.

 In addition, three scholarships are available for non-EU students (for the two years of the course).
-The yearly gross amount of each scholarship is 9,000 euros, with allocation based on merit and payment conditional on academic performance during the course of study.
+The yearly gross amount of each scholarship is 8,000 euros (+ tuition fees exemption), with allocation based on merit and payment conditional on academic performance during the course of study.
 Students benefiting from these scholarships are also entitled to priority in access to University student accommodation.

-The call for application for the non-EU students scholarships for academic year 2018-19 is available at link to info web page for application where you can find the call in Italian and English.
+The call for application for the non-EU students scholarships for academic year 2020-21 is available at link to info web page for application where you can find the call in Italian and English.
 Students are invited first to apply for pre-evaluation STEP1 following the indications provided in the call for scholarship.
-The deadline for application for the non-EU students scholarships is May 7th 2018 at 12.00 PM italian time.
+The deadline for application for pre-admission and non-EU students scholarships is March 31st 2020 at 12.00 PM italian time.
 All applications should be submitted only through the online procedure at: link to online application procedure